davefaliskie/siddhartha/README.md

 1. Create and fill in `config/local_env.yml` using `config/local_env_example.yml` as an example.

    _Note: Using local_env.yml instead of credentials for ease of testing_

+_Note: A few initial commits were lost for the setup & functions to convert the PDF to CSV.
+This is because I regenerated the project with Rails 7._